 - Do we have the data and technology necessary to report on our impact and apply for recovery aid or grants?

-- Following COVID-19, do we have the tools we need to effectively carry out our programming and our volunteer recruitment and engagement efforts?
+- Do we have the tools we need to effectively carry out our programming and our volunteer recruitment and engagement efforts?

 2. Stay on Top of Your Budget

 An awareness of your expenditures and budget requirements can prepare you if you need to make the case for your volunteer program’s funding.
 Your attention to the budget may also encourage your organization as a whole to devote deserved attention to the success of your volunteer program.
-If your organization has paused volunteerism, you can still stay ahead of the game by planning your budget and other resources you’ll need upon reopening.
+If your organization has had to temporarily pause volunteerism, you can still stay ahead of the game by planning your budget and other resources you’ll need upon reopening.

 3. Keep Your Volunteers Engaged

-Even if your volunteer program is paused, you can still keep your volunteers engaged with your organization.
-Alternatively, if your volunteer program is open, volunteer engagement is key to maintaining momentum.
+Even if your volunteer program has had to pause intermittently throughout the pandemic you can still keep your volunteers engaged with your organization.
+Alternatively, if your volunteer program has remained open, volunteer engagement is key to maintaining momentum.

 Continue Your Volunteer Newsletter